Wednesday, November 25, 2020

 Preheat oven to 375º F. and prepare 12 muffin tins, lining them with cups, or greasing them generously.
 Or, if making a loaf, grease a loaf pan.
 (Nonstick is fine, but still give it a spritz.
 I use ghee/oil spray.)

-In another bowl, whisk together the wet ingredients until well combined.
+In another large bowl, whisk together the wet ingredients until well combined.
+(Or use an electric stand mixer)

 Divide into prepared muffin tin or pour into prepared loaf pan.

-Bake in the middle of the oven for approximately 20-25 minutes, or until the sides come away from edges and a toothpick comes out with just a few crumbs clinging to it (poor dears.)
+Bake in the middle of the oven for approximately 20-25 minutes, or until the sides come away from edges and a toothpick comes out with just a few crumbs clinging.

 Tuesday, November 24, 2020